micheles/decorator/documentation3.rst

 Compatibility notes
 ---------------------------------------------------------------

 Version 3.4 fixes some bugs in the support of recent versions of Python 3.
 Version 3.3 was the first version of the ``decorator`` module to fully support Python 3, including `function annotations`_.
-Version 3.2 was the first version to support Python 3 via the ``2to3`` conversion tool invoked in the build process by the distribute_ project, the Python 3-compatible replacement of easy_install.
+Version 3.2 was the first version to support Python 3 via the ``2to3`` conversion tool.
 The hard work (for me) has been converting the documentation and the doctests.
 This has been possible only after that docutils_ and pygments_ have been ported to Python 3.

 Version 3 of the ``decorator`` module do not contain any backward incompatible change, apart from the removal of the functions